 In 2000, the Association introduced its NWGMA Distinguished Service Award, to be given annually to an individual who has made significant contributions during their careers to promoting golf in the Northwest.

 Tom Cade, 2016

 Tom Cade has been named by members of the Northwest Golf Media Association as the 2016 recipient of its Distinguished Service Award.
-Tom was to receive the annual award - honoring an individual who has made significant contributions to Northwest golf during their career in journalism or communications - on October 13 at Fircrest Golf Club, but a severe storm forced the cancellation of the event.
-Tom will receive the award at a future date.
+Tom received the annual award - honoring an individual who has made significant contributions to Northwest golf during their career in journalism or communications - at the annual Seattle Golf & Travel Show in March 2017.

 Tom is the long-time editor of Pacific Northwest Golfer magazine, published by the Pacific Northwest Golf Association (PNGA).
 He is also the senior director of communications for the PNGA and the Washington State Golf Association.